UC Davis faces its third first-time opponent in four WNIT games on Sunday

-Teramoto joined the UC Davis staff in June of 2006, helping the Aggies to four postseason appearances -- including a Big West Conference tournament title, a 24-win season, and the team's first trip to the NCAA Tournament at the Division I level in 2011.
-He has also helped guide the Aggies to WNIT berths in 2008 -- the program's first full season of Division I competition -- as well as 2010 and 2012.
+Teramoto joined the UC Davis staff in June of 2006, helping the Aggies to five postseason appearances -- including a Big West Conference tournament title, a 24-win season, and the team's first trip to the NCAA Tournament at the Division I level in 2011.
+Most recently, he helped guide the Aggies to a Big West regular season crown, 25 victories overall, and a trip to the "Sweet 16" of the Women's National Invitation Tournament in 2017, as well as WNIT berths in 2008, 2010, and 2012.

 Working on UC Davis' inside presence, Teramoto has helped developed some of the top post players in school history.
 Forward Paige Mintun was a three-time first-team All-Big West Conference selection, including leading the team in both scoring (13.0 ppg) and rebounding (4.5 rpg) as the Aggies posted 21 wins and claimed the Big West regular season crown.

 Ellen Porshneva (2004-07), who became the 12th Aggie to score 1,000 points for her career and ranks seventh on the school's all-time scoring list with 1,251 points, along with Big West Conference Freshman of the Year Lauren Juric (2009-12), were two other posts that flourished under Teramoto's tutelage in the program's Division I infancy.

 The 2012-13 season saw the arrival of highly touted post players Alyson Doherty and Celia Marfone, the former claiming Big West All-Freshman Team honors and was a All-Big West honoree -- including first team honors as a senior, with the latter ranking among the top 10 in the Big West in rebounding each of the last three seasons.
 In addition, Doherty also led the conference in field goal percentage (.557) as a sophomore in 2013-14.

 Prior to his arrival at UC Davis, Teramoto served as an assistant coach at Saint Mary's from 2003-06.
 During his three years with the Gaels, he was involved in all aspects of the program and primarily worked with post players.